 So here are a couple of options I would recommend:

-Check out the Tools of Men roundup of the best beard oils.
-There we compared a wide number of the very best beard oils on the market in order to find the best one for you.
+Check out our roundup of the best beard oils.
+There we compared a vast number of the very best beard oils on the market to find the best one for you.

-It contains all the key carrier and essential oils (apricot, jojoba, argan, clary sage, and vetiver oils) along with the addition of Vitamin E oil (which helps to strengthen your follicles – great if you have thinner hair).
+It contains all the critical carrier and essential oils (apricot, jojoba, argan, clary sage, and vetiver oils) and the addition of Vitamin E oil, which may help the appearance of your skin and beard.

 So Where Does This Leave Us?

-Gentlemen, there is no official start time to using beard oil.
+Gentlemen, there is no official start time for beard oil.

-However, if your beard is itching terribly and it feels dry, then you should start applying this stuff immediately in order to increase comfort.
+However, if your beard is itching terribly and it feels dry, then you should start applying this stuff immediately to increase comfort.